 An early flowering hardy geranium with evergreen aromatic leaves beneath deep magenta flowers held in clusters.
 An excellent ground cover plant which is very good for dry shade but will grow equally well in sun and most soils.

 Deeply cut, semi-evergreen foliage spreads quickly to form low hummocks that suppress weeds for most of the year.

 The macrorrhizum family are superb ground cover plants in both sun and dry shade, being drought tolerant.
 The leaves are sticky and aromatic, smelling of sweetbriar and give brilliant autumn colour.
-'Bevan's Variety' is an old but very reliable hybrid which can be grown in most soils.
+'Bevan's Variety' is a very reliable hybrid which can be grown in most soils.